ATSiem/onyx/TESTING.md

 1. Create a regression test that verifies the fix
 2. Add the test to the appropriate test directory
-3. Add the test to the `scripts/pre-merge-check.sh` script
+3. Add the test to both the `scripts/pre-merge-check.sh` script and `scripts/comprehensive-test-suite.sh`
 4. Document the test in this file

 ## Git Hooks

-We have two Git hooks set up to ensure our custom functionality is preserved when merging from upstream:
+We have three Git hooks set up to ensure our custom functionality is preserved:

+1. **Pre-Commit Hook** (`.git/hooks/pre-commit`): Runs comprehensive tests before each commit.
+If tests fail, the commit is aborted.

-1. **Pre-Merge Hook** (`.git/hooks/pre-merge-commit`): Runs tests before the merge is completed.
+2. **Pre-Merge Hook** (`.git/hooks/pre-merge-commit`): Runs regression tests before the merge is completed.
 If tests fail, the merge is aborted.

-2. **Post-Merge Hook** (`.git/hooks/post-merge`): Runs tests after the merge is completed.
+3. **Post-Merge Hook** (`.git/hooks/post-merge`): Runs comprehensive tests after the merge is completed.
 If tests fail, it warns you to fix issues or consider reverting the merge.

-This dual approach ensures that:
+This approach ensures that:
+- Changes meet quality standards before they're committed (pre-commit)
-- Breaking changes aren't merged (pre-merge)
+- Breaking changes aren't merged from upstream (pre-merge)
 - You catch any subtle issues that might only appear after the merge is complete (post-merge)

-## Important Note
+## Important Notes

-Always run the regression tests before merging from upstream to ensure custom functionality is preserved.
+- Always run the regression tests before merging from upstream to ensure custom functionality is preserved.
+- If adding new functionality that requires specific tests, make sure to include them in both the pre-merge checks and comprehensive test suite.
+- Do not commit changes until they've been tested programmatically and/or via the UI/UX.